leobudima/elogii-blog/content/achieving-last-mile-e-commerce-delivery-success.md

 Or if you offer same-day or next-day delivery, make sure to explain to your customers that the price of the product includes the cost of delivery.
 (If you plan to transfer it onto customers)

-Otherwise you risk breaching the trust of your customers and losing their loyalty.
+Otherwise, you risk breaching the trust of your customers and losing their loyalty.
 Which causes them to take their business elsewhere.

 At the same time, consumers' innate distrust runs deep.
 And modern e-commerce customers want you to involve them in the delivery process.